 Random Sampling

-The quality of random samples is a direct test of prior-posterior alignment.
-If the KL term is doing its job, the region where $q_\phi(\mathbf{z}|\mathbf{x})$ places mass should overlap significantly with the standard normal prior.
-Poor alignment would produce nonsensical samples from the prior.
+Sample quality tests prior-posterior alignment directly.
+If the KL term is working, the aggregate posterior $q_\phi(\mathbf{z}|\mathbf{x})$ should overlap with the standard normal prior.
+Poor alignment produces nonsense when sampling from the prior.

 Reconstruction Quality